anothertechs/anothertechs/src/blogs/programming/cpp/opencv/calculate-histogram/index.md

 ## Explanation

-* We start the code by first reading our input file, which is a video frame by frame using
+* We start the code by first reading our input file, which is a video frame by frame using `cap.read()` method.

 * Using [split()](https://docs.opencv.org/3.4/d2/de8/group__core__array.html#ga0547c7fed86152d7e9d0096029c8518a) function we divide multi-channel array (i.e RGB) into separate single-channel array which we store in `bgr_planes`.